 - Annual audited accounts for the last three years

 - Draft project budget

-- Name, citizenship, and date of birth of the following persons: Chair and Deputy Chair of the Board, the Managing Director or CEO, Treasurer, Director of Finance, and Programme Manager responsible for the UK Aid Match grant
+- Name, citizenship, and date of birth of the following persons: Chair and Deputy Chair of the Board, the Managing Director or CEO, Treasurer, Director of Finance, Communications Manager responsible for the appeal and Programme Manager responsible for the UK Aid Match grant

 - A completed A1 appeal communications proposal form